AI-POWERED DOCS

 Step 5: Setting Up Outputs

 Your AI model is trained.
-Now define what happens when the camera makes a decision.
+Now decide what the camera does with each pass/fail result — and where it sends it.

 The global pass/fail

 Every capture produces a single binary result: pass or fail.
-Even if you have 50 inspection regions doing complicated analysis, it all boils down to one answer: is this part good or bad?
+Even if you have 50 regions of interest (ROIs) doing complicated analysis, it all boils down to one answer: is this part good or bad?

-This global result is what gets sent to your PLC, HMI, stack light, reject gate, or any other system.
+That single global pass/fail is what gets sent to your PLC, HMI, stack light, reject gate, or any other system.
+The camera computes it on every capture; what changes between Basic and Advanced mode is how you express the rules that produce it.

 - Navigate to the IO Block in your recipe editor

-- For each ROI, set the rule (e.g., class must equal "pass")
+- For each ROI, set the rule (e.g., class must equal "pass", or pixel count

-- Define how rules combine: all must pass, or custom logic
+<N) - Choose how rules combine — all must pass, or a small custom expression

 - Save

-Every image capture launches a new flow.
-Double-click the "All Blocks Output" node to access all the metadata from your capture as a JSON object.
+Every capture launches a new flow.
+The "All Blocks Output" node exposes all the metadata from the capture as a JSON object — class, confidence, pixel counts, areas, ROI names, timestamps — so any downstream node can branch on any field.

 Things you can build: